bpmn-io/bpmn-js-disable-collapsed-subprocess/README.md

-# bpmn-js disable collapsed subprocess
+# bpmn-js-disable-collapsed-subprocess

-A bpmn-js extension which disables modeling collapsed subprocess via replace menu.
+A bpmn-js extension which disables modeling of collapsed sub-processes.

 ## Installation